drowe67/codec2-dev/stm32/doc/sm1000_manual.md

 ***Sorry, we do not have specific instructions for your radio***.

-Study the wiring of you radio, the [SM1000 schematic](https://svn.code.sf.net/p/freetel/code/smartmic/SM1000-F/MFG-SM1000-F/SCH-SM1000-F.pdf), and this section of the manual.
+Study the wiring of you radio, the [SM1000 schematic](https://svn.code.sf.net/p/freetel/code/smartmic/SM1000-F/MFG-SM1000-F/SCH-SM1000-F.pdf) **Rig Interface** section, and this section of the manual.
 Draw a schematic or wiring diagram.
 Take it slowly.
 Connect one part of the interface at at time and test.
 For example start with PTT.
 When that is working, connect receive audio and test, then transmit audio.

 1. You can connect the SM1000 to your radio using the 3.5mm sockets or the RJ45 connector.
 The RIG MIC, RIG SPKR and RIG PTT signals are connected in parallel to the 3.5mm sockets and the RJ45.